sk8erdood/jekyll-now/_posts/2017-01-04-Fifth-week-of-using-Github.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Experimenting and trying more than one way to achieve my aims and having to listen to the demonstrations and remember the steps to take.</td>
+    <td>Experimenting and trying more than one way to achieve my aims, sometimes asking other people for help if I found something difficult.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>I needed to try and limit my names that I entered to the spreadsheets because if they were very long then there was a chance I would type it wrong later which spreadsheets would not recognise as the same thing.</td>
+    <td>Now tasks are becoming very independent, there are no/less demonstrations to rely on for help.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>If once the demonstration is finished but later during the lesson I notice the teacher adding more to what's on the board I will try and watch to see if I can gain anything.</td>
+    <td>If I am behind either on the day or from last lessons, making sure I work fast to try and catch up and achieve what I need to from last lessons as well as current ones.</td>
   </tr>
 </table>